John Cranley: Background

 Cranley was born in Green Township to John Joseph "Jay" Cranley (born 1946) and his wife, Susan (born 1947).
 His father is a life estate planner and Vietnam veteran who served in the United States Army, and his mother a former teacher and librarian.
 Cranley was raised in the Price Hill neighborhood of Cincinnati.
 He attended St. William's Primary School and graduated from St. Xavier High School in 1992.
 He graduated from John Carroll University magna cum laude in Philosophy and Political Science and served twice as student body president.
 He earned his JD (Juris Doctor) from Harvard Law School and a Master of Theological Studies from the Harvard Divinity School.
 He taught two undergraduate legal and philosophy courses at Harvard College while attending graduate school.
 During his second and third years at Harvard Law School, he worked as a student attorney for people who could not afford legal counsel.
 In his third year of law school, he was elected First Class Marshal and delivered the Harvard Law School graduation speech on behalf of his class.
 In 2019 and again in 2021, Cranley was voted reader pick for "Best Conservative" in Cincinnati CityBeat's annual Best of Cincinnati.

 Cincinnati City Council

-Cranley served on city council from 2000–09.
+Cranley served on city council from 2000 to 2009.
 In 2003, he led the push to create Tax Increment Finance districts in Cincinnati.
 Cranley served on the following committees: Arts, Culture, Tourism & Marketing; Economic Development; Law and Public Safety; and the Transportation & Infrastructure sub-committee.
 Cranley resigned from City Council in 2009 in order to avoid any potential conflicts after seeking advice from the Ohio Ethics Commission.